 Creates an environment in which diverse people can participate actively and achieves fair evaluations and appropriate development, to support medium to long-term career development.

-To improve the knowledge and skills of our employees, we implement a range of training specific to different staff grades, from junior and mid-level staff to management-level positions.
-Further, to support employees in their career development, we operate a system for changing occupations and career paths, as well as an internal recruitment system that enables employees to take on the challenge of working in their desired fields.
+To improve staff knowledge and skills, we implement a range of training specific to different staff grades, from junior to mid-level staff to management-level staff.
+To support career development, we operate a system for changing careers and career paths and an internal job-posting system through which employees can take on the challenge of working in their desired field.